-When repotting Philodendron Moonlight, choose a terra-cotta pot with a drainage hole and a terra-cotta saucer (this material helps with moisture regulation and provides good aeration for the roots).
+When repotting Philodendron Moonlight, choose a terracotta pot with a drainage hole and a terracotta saucer (this material helps with moisture regulation and provides good aeration for the roots).
 Make sure your new pot isn’t too much bigger than your old one.
-A pot that’s too large can lead to overwatering and plant death.
+A pot that’s too large can contain too much soil, leading overwatering and plant death.

 Philodendron Moonlight is a fast grower, so it can benefit from regular fertilizing.
 Fertilize Philodendron Moonlight every month or every other month using a well-balanced liquid fertilizer.
 This will ensure your plant stays healthy and vigorous.
 Additionally, Philodendron Moonlight may require extra micronutrients, such as calcium and magnesium.

 It’s essential to be cautious when fertilizing.
 Overdoing it can lead to problems like leaf burn or root damage.
 Signs of too much fertilizer include yellow leaves, leaf curl, or stunted growth.
 To remedy this issue, reduce the amount or frequency of fertilizer application and consider flushing the soil with water to remove excess nutrients.

 One organic fertilizer we recommend is Marphyl Marine Phytoplankton.
 It’s an all-natural and nontoxic soil enhancer that won’t harm ecosystems as runoff, but has the same nitrogen, phosphorus, and potassium as chemical fertilizers.